 Aspirated Stops: ფ, თ, ქ, ჩ, ც (p, t, k, ch, ts)

 The six aspirated Georgian consonants are pronounced with a small breath of air.
 Georgian pronounced these letters only if the letter is in the first syllable.
-Below are some of the examples:
+Below are some examples:

 - ფ or p as in pet